tillnagel/unfolding/tutorials/multi-maps.md

 ### Special Case: Indirect interactions

 But what happens if you want to allow using indirect interactions, such as keyboard or, say, an external rotary knob?
 How does Unfolding know which map should react to which input?
 It does not.
 So it is up to you to create some switching mechanism.

 As an example, let us use the mouse to select the active map.
+First, we check which map was hit, i.e. over which map the mouse pointer was when the user pressed a key.
+Then, that map reacts to the plus and minus keys in zooming in and out.

 	public void keyPressed() {
 		Map activeMap = null;